 Assembly Components.

-Assembly components.

-Beveled aluminum plates.

 Carpet separator thresholds.

-Carpet separator thresholds.
 Semi-rigid PVC.

 Hospitality, Carpet and tile transition thresholds.
 Semi-rigid PVC.

-Combination thresholds.

-Corrugated flat plates.

-Fiberglass thresholds.

-Half saddle thresholds.

-Interlock/waterproof thresholds.

-Offset saddle thresholds.

-Panic type thresholds.

-Metal ramps.

-Stainless steel thresholds.

-Thermal break thresholds.

-Vinyl top thresholds.

 ** NOTE TO SPECIFIER ** IF, in paragraph above, the first option for ‘Product...’ is selected, THEN, in paragraphs below, select options/attributes with multiple ‘choices’ as applicable to project type/phase; filling in blanks as applicable.
 This is only suitable for very small projects in which Architect prefers to specify products herein, instead of on schedules and/or the drawings.
 IF, in paragraph above, the second or third options (more common) are selected, THEN Option 1) Delete remaining paragraphs in this Article altogether or 2) Within remaining paragraphs in this Article, DELETE all subparagraphs for product options/attributes with MULTIPLE ‘choices’; retain only subparagraphs for ‘fixed’ attributes at top.

 Assembly Components: As manufactured by Reese Enterprises, Inc.